Vishaal1409/billguard-ai/README.md

-# 🏥 BillGuard AI
+# BillGuard AI
 ### Healthcare Billing Auditing Engine

 An AI-powered auditing pipeline that reads patient referrals (audio or PDF), extracts structured data, validates invoices against a legal contract using RAG, and surfaces a 6-point compliance checklist through a Streamlit web app.

-> Built as a Data Science (Agent) capstone project — Internship 2026
+> Built by Vishaal as a Data Science (Agent) capstone project — Internship 2026

 ---

-## 📌 Project Overview
+## Project Overview

 **Who uses this app?** A Billing Auditor who manages clinic billing.